Nikijs/solitaireApp/README.md

-Instructions on how to play the game and information about the game can be found here: https://bicyclecards.com/how-to-play/solitaire/ My inspiration was the google solitaire game on easy mode, instead of dealing 3 cards, deals 1 at a time
+Instructions on how to play the game and information about the game can be found here: https://bicyclecards.com/how-to-play/solitaire/ My inspiration was the google solitaire game on easy mode, instead of dealing 3 cards, deals 1 at a time Made using Visual Studio 2017 (Tested using UWP simulator, not tested on a device due to lack of resources) VS V15.9.9 .NET V4.8.03752

 ## Game Design Goals
 My goal was to make a fully functional game of Solitaire on android and windows devices.